kevinpollet/typescript-container-action-template/README.md

-# A template to build GitHub Actions in Node.js with TypeScript
+# typescript-action-template

-> This action outputs `TypeScript ❤️ GitHub Actions` in the action log.
+> A repository template to build GitHub Actions in Node.js with TypeScript.
+This action outputs `TypeScript ❤️ GitHub Actions` in the action logs.

 ## How does it work?